alleboudy/pointnet/README.md

 ------------
 ## Training Different Models:

-### For normals only; I used the regular colored architecture but fed it normals instead of colors, I know I should have changed its name in a separate file, sorry xD
+### For normals only; I used the regular colored architecture but fed it normals instead of colors

 https://github.com/alleboudy/pointnet/blob/master/models/pointnet_colored.py